 3) Use two pieces of lettuce per wrap.
 It gives you a little more stability in the wrap.

-For a wrap like this, toppings are always fun.
+For a wrap, like these Grilled Tofu Wraps, toppings are always fun.

 For this round I diced up some kimchi, pulled out some bean sprouts, and made a little mix of fresh basil, mint, and cilantro.